isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-remove-bed-bugs-from-carpets/index.md

 - Clean the area of dead bed bugs, feces and other debris to allow easy inspection for bed bugs or proper use of insecticides.
 The effectiveness of vacuuming depends on the extent of the bed bug infestation.
 If the infestation is severe, vacuuming will only reduce the number of bed bugs.

-If no chemicals are used alongside vacuuming, new infestations will develop shortly afterwards.�Thus, most pest exterminators use vacuuming as a supplement to other bed bug control methods.
+If no chemicals are used alongside vacuuming, new infestations will develop shortly afterwards.Thus, most pest exterminators use vacuuming as a supplement to other bed bug control methods.

 A vacuum cleaner cant just suck all bed bugs or even dislodge their eggs for your carpet.
 There are high chances that many bed bugs will be left on your carpet and will continue reproducing.